 Applying a Displacement map

 As powerful as this feature is, it’s very easy to setup.
-Just select an image file using the – button.
+Just select an image file using the blue folder symbol next to the Texture slot.
 A Bump map doesn’t even have to be black & white, as Enscape will take care of that for you.

 Normal Maps must have an RGB value in them.